[UE4]Occlusion Culling

 Global Switch(In Editor):

-Project Settings -> Engine -> Rendering -> Culling -> Occlusion Culling.
-It’s checked by default.
+Project Settings -> Engine -> Rendering -> Culling -> Occlusion Culling

 Local Switch(for single Primitive):

-This property in C++ is UPrimitiveComponent::bNeverDistanceCull.
+This property in C++ is UPrimitiveComponent::bNeverDistanceCull

 Mask material only in early Z-pass

-It’s necessary to test whether Early Z has a net gain on performance in the different scenario, the console command for testing (needs to be restarted, runtime switching is not supported):
+So, it’s necessary to test whether Early Z has a net gain on performance in the different scenario, the console command for testing (needs to be restarted, runtime switching is not supported):

 [/Script/Engine.RendererSettings]